1981 Irish hunger strike: International

 In Ireland, there were demonstrations in many towns, including the burning of Thatcher-style effigies.
 Vigils were held with paramilitaries attending in some cases, and in Dublin, Gardaí were attacked with petrol bombs.
 In Lisbon on 7 May, a crowd of several hundred marched on the British Embassy and were addressed by a Sinn Féin speaker, while in Reykjavík, a demonstration outside the embassy condemned Britain for having "savagely attacked the ranks of Irish Freedom Fighters" in a statement.
-Solidarity leader Lech Walesa praised Sands, in Oslo—where Queen Elizabeth II was touring—pro-IRA graffiti appeared, and in India, opposition MPs stood for a minute's silence.
+Solidarity leader Lech Wałęsa praised Sands, in Oslo—where Queen Elizabeth II was touring—pro-IRA graffiti appeared, and in India, opposition MPs stood for a minute's silence.
 A street outside the embassy in Tehran was renamed from Churchill Street to Khiyaban–E Bobby Sands, and members of the Iranian Embassy in London attended Sands's funeral.
 (Note: The embassy subsequently changed its mailing address to refer to an entrance door around the corner from the main entrance, to avoid having to use the name of Bobby Sands on their letterhead.)
 Over the course of the strikes, the British government faced increasing international opposition.
 In France, the Foreign Minister Claude Cheysson talked of the strikers' "supreme sacrifice", and threatened to boycott the royal wedding that July; in response the British Ambassador, Reginald Hibbert, pointed out that it was no different to how the French government treated demands for Corsican independence when it was backed by the FLNC's armed struggle.
-The French Communist Party praised the strikers in a statement to the embassy, and in New York City, the consulate said they dare not fly the union flag for fear it would be stolen and burnt in protest, while in Milan, the Red Brigades firebombed a British Leyland showroom.
-In France "ignorant and uninformed students," as Wharton describes them, chanted "L'IRA conquérir", while in Italy, 5,000 students burnt union flags; they were, comments Wharton, "blessed with the same ignorance as their French counterparts".
-(Note: Wharton also described Irish-Americans as "equally gullible".)
+The French Communist Party praised the strikers in a statement to the embassy, and in New York City, the consulate said they dare not fly the Union Flag for fear it would be stolen and burnt in protest, while in Milan, the Red Brigades firebombed a British Leyland showroom.
+In France students chanted "L'IRA conquérir", while in Italy 5,000 students burnt union flags.
 Approximately one thousand people attended a public mass in New York's St Patrick's Cathedral by Cardinal Cooke calling for reconciliation, while also in the city Longshoremen boycotted British ships.
-In London, the Queen was also harassed by a banner protesting Sands's "murder" when she opened Wood Green Shopping Centre in North London in May.
+In London, the Queen was also met with a banner protesting Sands's "murder" when she opened Wood Green Shopping Centre in North London in May.
 However, The Washington Post supported Thatcher's position, agreeing with her in an editorial that the safety of the state was at risk.
 On the death of Doherty, the Dáil's national flag was lowered to half mast as was traditional on the death of a sitting member; he had lasted, at 73 days, the longest yet.